mxkrn/pytorch-groovae/README.md

 ## Groove

-`Groove` is a basically a PyTorch implementation of GrooVAE (https://github.com/magenta/magenta/tree/master/magenta/models/music_vae) which is a variational autoencoder (VAE) network that expects a "naive" drum sequence and returns to us the most likely groove mapping.
+`Groove` is a PyTorch implementation of GrooVAE (https://github.com/magenta/magenta/tree/master/magenta/models/music_vae), introduced by the Magenta team; it is a variational autoencoder (VAE) network that expects a "naive" drum sequence and returns to us the most likely groove mapping.
 The groove mapping consists of microtiming and velocity profiles for each instrument at each timestep.

 ## Syncopate

-`Syncopate` is an autoregressive flow network that learns to map binary drum patterns to a low-dimensional latent space.
+`Syncopate` is an autoregressive flow network that learns to map binary drum patterns to a low-dimensional semantic latent space.
-The flow network can be reversed to reconstruct the drum patterns based on the latent variables used.
+The flow network can be reversed to conditionally reconstruct a drum pattern that depends on the latent variables used.